Negative Ties Highlight Hidden Extremes in Social Media Polarization: Results and Discussion

 \subsubsection{Polarized Factions and Antagonism in the Broad Politics Topic}

-We perform the same analysis as in the previous section, using the user-user network representing the politics topic.
+We perform the same analysis as in the previous section, using the \textit{user-to-user} network representing the politics topic.
 Unlike in the case of the Russia-Ukraine topic network, the visualization of the politics network does not show two clear ideological factions (Fig.~\ref{fig:network_viz_politics}).
-Instead, we see a more continuous transition from left-wing to right-wing users\footnote{Two representative comments of extreme users are ``of course, you talk like "left-wing voters," but in the end, you end up saying that you'll let "the right" win.
+Instead, we see a more continuous transition from left-wing to right-wing users~\footnote{Two representative comments of extreme users are ``of course, you talk like ``left-wing voters,'' but in the end, you end up saying that you'll let ``the right'' win.
 Very logical, all of it.
 Then it's four years of eating shit.'' and ``Isn't that exactly what Sánchez [Spanish PM] wants to do to govern?
 Despite having fewer votes than the PP [main left-wing party], it seems he'll be the one governing.
 I haven't seen any criticism about that here...
 Could it be that everything the left does seems fine to you, and everything the right does seems wrong?''}.
-As in the case of the Russia-Ukraine network, CA tends to label users with few votes as the most extreme (these users appear disconnected in Fig.~\ref{fig:network_viz_politics}B), whereas SHEEP identifies extreme users as those with central positions in the network visualization (Fig.~\ref{fig:network_viz_politics}B).
+As in the case of the Russia-Ukraine network, SHEEP tends to pull active hostile users towards the extremes (i.e., with more negative links (dark red nodes in Fig.~\ref{fig:network_viz_politics}A), resulting in a higher correlation between degree centrality and ideological position (9\% for SHEEP versus 4\% for CA).